edadma/backslash/docs/regular-command-reference.md

 ### Description

-Replaces every occurrence of a substring from a string.
+Replaces every occurrence of a regular expression from a string.

 ### Input